MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 - UDP Port 123 is used by Microsoft SBA Server to communicate with NTP server and should be allowed on the firewall.
 - Port 443 is used by Microsoft SBA Server to communicate with Microsoft 365 and should be allowed on the firewall.
 - Azure IP Ranges and Service Tags for the Public Cloud should be defined according to the guidelines described at: https://www.microsoft.com/download/details.aspx?id=56519
--  ICMP to www.microsoft.com is used by Microsoft SBA Server to determine the current status of the Internet Connection and should allowed on the firewall.
+-  ICMP to www.microsoft.com is used by Microsoft SBA Server to determine the current status of the Internet connection and should be allowed on the firewall.

 ## Supported Teams clients